 UNMA will use the system to track transactions performed on their data in order to establish the source of errors as a result of data input and modification.

-The data shall be well protected from malicious people since it will be encrypted and any authorized person who gains access to it will not be able to make sense out of it.
+The data shall be protected from malicious people since it will be encrypted and any authorized person who gains access to it will not be able to make sense out of it.

-The system will help to prevent unauthorized access to data through keystroke monitoring on login.
+The system will help to prevent unauthorized access to data through keystroke monitoring ??
+Revise

+What about data integrity?

 Document Overview

-The document has various number of sections.
+The document how many?? sections.
 First is an introduction, which contains the purpose of the document, scope, reference material, definitions and acronyms.
-The second section system overview which describes the system being proposed.
+The second ???revise which describes the system being proposed.
 Section three is the system architecture which has the architectural design and decomposition description of the system.
-Section four is the data design which has data description and dictionary.
+Section four is the data design, which has data description and dictionary.
 Section five is component design which has an overview of the components of the proposed system.
-Section six is human interface design which has an overview of the human interfaces, screen images, screen objects and actions of the system intended to be developed.
+Section six gives the human interface design which contains an overview of the human interfaces, screen images, screen objects and actions of the system intended to be developed.
 Section seven is the requirements matrix which is used to trace system requirements.

 Reference Material